How to Attract and Retain Long-term Sponsors

 The bond between an event and a corporate sponsor is a strong one.
 And it’s one, that done correctly, can yield years of positive benefits for both parties such as greater sponsorship recall (consumers immediately link the two) and increased authenticity as a partner.
 These tenets ring especially true in the world of sports.

 Take tennis for example.
-Mercedes has long been a sponsor of the sport and focused on altering people’s perception of the brand at last year’s U.S. Open.
+Mercedes has long been a sponsor of the sport and focused on altering people's perception of the brand at last year’s U.S. Open.
 Over 40 years ago the president of the French Tennis Association wanted box seats built on centre court at Roland-Garros, home of the French Open.
 BNP (now BNP Paribas) agreed to finance the construction and in exchange their initials appeared on the court cover and an official sponsorship was born.
-But the single longest sponsorship in sports history belongs to British sporting goods manufacturer Slazenger at 114 years.
+But the single longest sponsorship in sports history belongs to British sporting goods manufacturer Slazenger at over 114 years.
 Fostering quality sponsorships takes time, as does maintaining your relationships with them.
 Erin Fischer, marketing manager at Plenty Consulting suggests starting with these three tips when cultivating long-term corporate sponsorships: